 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-Benzodiazepine inverse agonist that displays anxiogenic and potent convulsant activity.
+DMCM hydrochloride is a benzodiazepine inverse agonist that displays anxiogenic and potent convulsant activity.

 |Storage||Desiccate at RT|